 How will you keep my information safe, secure and confidential?

-For more information on completing our surveys online, help is available on our Survey Account Help page.
-This page provides assistance with technical difficulties and includes frequently asked questions which assist in creating and using the ABS Survey Account.
+Please see our Survey Account Help page for help with technical difficulties and answers to frequently asked questions on creating and using an ABS Survey Account.

-You can call us on 1800 221 077 between 9:00am and 5:00pm, Monday to Friday.
-If you call us outside these hours, please leave a message with your contact details and we will return your call as soon as possible.
+For help outside these hours, please leave a message with your contact details and we will call you back.